WHO ARE YOU?

 Then Jesus came along.
 A lowly Nazarene from Galilee.
 A common carpenter.
 A nobody of illicit birth.

-And this Nobody not only claimed to be the Son of God (without ever fully saying it to them) but proved it with miracles and an understanding of Scripture that none of them had.
+And this Nobody not only claimed to be the Son of God (without fully making such a claim) but proved it with miracles and an understanding of Scripture that none of them had.

 And the people followed Him, not them any more.